litterat/litterat/100DaysOfCode.md

  Documents to write:
  - Litterat bind end user guide.
 User guide to using library & examples.
  - Litterat serialization guide.
 For people writing serialization formats.

+## Day 53 - April 11 - Renamed @Data to @Record

+Took the step to rename @Data annotation to @Record.
+This is feeling like the right decision as it aligns with the Java 16+ record type.
+It is clear to me now how Union maps directly to sealed interfaces and forcing the use of @Union instead of reusing @Data for both makes it clearer. @Data was too ambiguous.
+Using @Record is clear and is really about making older classes behave the same way as a Java 16+ record class.
+By aligning and homogenising the old and new ways of defining data it creates a simple interface to interact with both.

+The bind library is effectively feature complete.
+While the data annotation concept is still on the feature list, it isn't completely clear if that should be in this library or not.
+It might be better to attempt to implement this as part of the litterat-model library first and then see if it will fit back into the bind library later.

 ## Day 52 - April 10 - Embedded union filtering